eval/bbangsearch/README.md

   "java19"          {:aliases ["java"]}}
 }
 ```
-The first example shows how to distinguish between executing `bbang mybang` and `bbang mybang some query` using Selmer's [if-tag](https://github.com/yogthos/Selmer/#if).
+The first example shows how to distinguish between merely visiting a resource (i.e. `bbang mybang`) and doing a search (e.g. `bbang mybang some query`) using Selmer's [if-tag](https://github.com/yogthos/Selmer/#if).
-The second example shows how to distinguish between jumping to a known ticket (e.g. `PROJ-123`) and doing a search.
+The second example shows how to distinguish between jumping to a known ticket (e.g. `bbang project/tickets PROJ-123`) and doing a search.
 It uses the bbang-specific `ifmatches`-tag.
 The last example shows how to alias an existing bang.
 Both `java19` and `java` exist (resp. search java docs v19 and (currently) v21).
 This alias ensures that `java` is equivalent to `java19`.

 ## License